rice9797/ws4channels/README.md

 # Latest Update

+Attempt to fix sime users reporting MaxListenersExceeded warning.
+This latest version is untested as I use an older version of ws4kp.
+Let me know of there are any issues with this build.

+If you are using the recent versions 6.0+ of ws4kp use the "latest" tag.
+This version adjusts the crop to fix white lines on the top and right. if you are using older ws4kp use the SHA listed below.

 Merged pull request from @jacroe to try to solve some users having issues with white bars.
 I never experienced these white bars on the sides.
 Use the "latest" tag to try this version out and please let me know if you have issues.
 Hopefully his changes correct it for users with the issue.
 I have not tested this version as of yet.

 Reverted back to original amd64 only image due to bugs from merged jasongdove.
 Use image below instead of Latest tag.